DEVALUATION AND DEPRECIATION OF CURRENCY

 Devaluation will improve the balance of payment position of a country under the following conditions:

-- The elasticity of demand for import, must be elastic.
-Increase in prices of imports, as result of devaluation will reduce the demand for import.
+- The elasticity of demand for imports must be elastic.
+An increase in the prices of imports, as a result of devaluation, will reduce the demand for imports.

 - The country’s exports must have elastic demand in other countries.